Archer-Tatsu/VRTK/Assets/VRTK/Documentation/API.md

 ### Overview

-The Controller Haptics scripts are a collection of static methods for calling haptic functions on a given controller.
+A collection of static methods for calling haptic functions on a given controller.

 ### Class Methods